 To request a pickup, submit an Electronic Waste Pickup Request Form with all the required information.
 Pickups will occur within 20 business days from the date of the request for service.
 The vendor will contact you in advance to let you know your scheduled day.
 You must confirm the date with the vendor.
 In addition, you (or a designee) must be present during the entire length of the pickup to ensure that only the correct items are collected by the vendor.
 At the time of pickup, schools will asked to sign a "Pickup Sheet".
 This document will be provided by the driver and will list an infield count of the types and number of items that are being collected.

-The new procedure for disposal and/or transfer of assets is to use PeopleSoft, refer to bulletin #PD 17-307 CFO.
+The new procedure for disposal and/or transfer of assets is to remove items from inventory using PeopleSoft, refer to #PD 17-307 CFO.
 The Property and Transfer Form 0082 will no longer be accepted.
 If you have questions, contact Capital Assets, Karen Davies at PX 21195.

 For more information, visit the Capital Assets webpage including job aides: https://www.palmbeachschools.org/accounting/capitalassets/